 The Goldendoodle is one of the two most popular doodles available.
-The other one is the Labradoodle.
 Goldendoodles are often referred to as a great family pet thanks to their easy going nature.
 Plus they are easy to train and promise to be a low shedding dog.
 All of these qualities translates in to making them a highly sort after pup.
 So much so that it’s not uncommon to meet one or two Goldendoodles on a trip to the dog park.
 As wonderful as the Goldendoodle is you may not want the same exact dog that your neighbor has.
 After all isn’t part of the allure of having a designer breed is that your dog is different?
 Introducing the Black Goldendoodle.

 The black Goldendoodle has all the same great traits as the red, cream or apricot colored Golden doodle but in a less common color.

 - Do Black Goldendoodles Shed?

 - Are Black Goldendoodles Hypoallergenic?

 - Does a Black Goldendoodle have a good temperament?